-This programme takes a multi-disciplinary approach to make transpiration cooling recognised as the ultimate cooling technology, a reality in future UK design and manufactured jet engines and hypersonic vehicles.
-The research is primarily funded by an EPSRC programme grant (£6.14 million) with further funding from Rolls-Royce and other industrial partners (£1.2 million).
-This is a joint initiative between the University of Oxford, Imperial University, University of Southampton and the University of Birmingham bringing together a world-leading team of researchers to deliver the underpinning research to make transpiration cooling a reality.
+The £7.34 Million UK-EPSRC and Rolls Royce funded Transpiration Cooling project is a joint initiative between the University of Oxford, Imperial University, University of Southampton and the University of Birmingham.
+Bringing together a world-leading team of researchers, it’s aim is to deliver underpinning research to make transpiration cooling a reality.

 Post from RICOH THETA. - Spherical Image - RICOH THETA